squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ### Authentication Tagging

+The Web security model requires that content be authenticated cryptographically.
 In the context of unicast transport security, authentication means that content is known to have originated from the trusted peer, something that is typically enforced via a cryptographic authentication tag:

 * Symmetric tags, such as symmetric message authentication codes (MACs) and authentication tags produced by authenticated encryption algorithms.
 Because anyone in possession of the keying material may produce valid symmetric authentication tags, such keying material is typically known to at most two parties: one sender and one receiver.
 Some algorithms (such as TESLA, discussed below) relieve this constraint by imposing some different constraint on verification of tagged content.

-* Asymmetric tags, typically public key cryptosystem signatures.
+* Asymmetric tags, typically signatures produced by public key cryptosystems.
 These assume that only the sender has access to the signing key, but impose no constraints on dissemination of the signature verification key.

 In both cases:

 * The receiving party must have a means for establishing trust in the keying material used to verify the authentication tag.

-* Instead of directly authenticating the protected content, the tag may protect a root of trust that itself cryptographically prevents modification or forgery of further content.
+* Instead of directly authenticating the protected content, the tag may protect a root of trust that itself protects cryptographically-linked content.
 Examples include:

     * The TLS 1.3 handshake employing an authentication tag to reject MitM attacks against ECDH key agreement.

     * An authentication tag of a Merkle tree root protecting the content represented by the entire tree.

-* The authentication tag serves to provide integrity protection over the unit of content to which the tag applies, with additional mechanisms required to detect and/or manage duplication/replay, deletion/loss, and reordering.
+* The authentication tag serves to provide integrity protection over the unit of content to which the tag applies, with additional mechanisms required to detect and/or manage duplication/replay, deletion/loss, and reordering within a sequence of such authenticated content units.

-Asymmetric verification of content delivered through multicast is identical to the unicast case, owing to the asymmetry of access to the signing key;
+Asymmetric verification of content delivered through multicast is conceptually identical to the unicast case, owing to the asymmetry of access to the signing key;
-but the symmetric MAC case does not directly apply given that multiple receivers need access to the same key used for both signing and verification, which opens up the possibility of forgery by a receiver on-path or with the ability to spoof the source.
+but the symmetric case does not directly apply given that multiple receivers need access to the same key used for both signing and verification, which in a naïve implementation opens up the possibility of forgery by a receiver on-path or with the ability to spoof the source.

 Multiple mechanisms providing for reliable asymmetric authentication of data delivered by multicast have been proposed over the years.

-* TESLA {{RFC4082}} achieves asymmetry between the sender and multiple receivers through timed release of symmetric keying material rather than through the computational difficulty of deriving a signing key from a verification key in public key cryptosystems like RSA and ECDSA.
+* TESLA {{RFC4082}} achieves asymmetry between the sender and multiple receivers through timed release of symmetric keying material rather than through the assumed computational difficulty of deriving a signing key from a verification key in public key cryptosystems like RSA and ECDSA.
-It employs computationally-inexpensive symmetric authentication tagging with release of the keying material to receivers only after they are assumed to have received the protected data, with any data received subsequent to key release to be discarded.
+It employs computationally-inexpensive symmetric authentication tagging with release of the keying material to receivers only after they are assumed to have received the protected data, with any data received subsequent to scheduled key release to be discarded by the receiver.
 This requires some degree of time synchronization between clients and servers and imposes latency above one-way path delay prior to release of authenticated data to applications.

 * Simple per-packet asymmetric signature of packet contents based on out-of-band communication of the signature's public key and algorithm, for example as described in Section 3 of {{RFC6584}}.